revbayes/revbayes.github.io/tutorials/fbd_range/index.md

     source("mcmc_FBDRMatrix_model2.Rev")

-To use model 3, we still include the argument that passes the fossil count matrix to function, `k=k`, and switch the argument `binary=true` to `binary=false`, since this model uses 1/0 sampling information, rather than absolute occurrence counts.
+To use model 3, we still include the argument that passes the fossil count matrix to the function, `k=k`, and switch the argument `binary=true` to `binary=false`, since this model uses 1/0 sampling information, rather than absolute occurrence counts.
 The `k` matrix is still required for this model.

     bd ~ dnFBDRMatrix(taxa=taxa, lambda=lambda, mu=mu, psi=psi, rho=rho, timeline=timeline, k=k, binary=true)

-Make these modifications in `mcmc_FBDRMatrix_model3.Rev`, and when you're ready run the analysis as before.
+Make these modifications in `mcmc_FBDRMatrix_model3.Rev`, and when you're ready, run the analysis as before.

     source("mcmc_FBDRMatrix_model3.Rev")

 While you're waiting for model 2 and 3 to run you can examine the output from model 1.

 {% aside Running this model under the prior %}
- \todo add details of the distinction betweent this and other models

 To run this model under the prior, we can't use the conventional approach in RevBayes of passing the argument `runUnderPrior=true` to the `mymcmc.run` command.

-Instead, we will simply comment out the creation of the `bd` stochastic node and its associated moves
+Instead, we will simply comment out the creation of the `bd` stochastic node and its associated moves, and instead create a workspace model variable by passing `alpha` to the `model` function.

 ```markdown
 #bd ~ dnFBDRMatrix(taxa=taxa, lambda=lambda, mu=mu, psi=psi, rho=rho, timeline=timeline, k=k, binary=true)